One common question we get asked a lot is whether we do an “Air Puff” eye test as part of the eye exams we do.

-Because luckily at Midtown Optometry we reassure patients that there is now a better way to evaluate eye pressure that we use in our clinic called Goldmann Tonometry.
-Sometimes referred to as the blue light test, it is a more accurate and less invasive method to get annual pressure readings, and it is the new gold standard in eye pressure testing.
+Instead we use a Goldmann Tonometry, sometimes referred to as the “blue light test”.
+It is a more accurate and less invasive method to get annual pressure readings, and it is the new gold standard in eye pressure testing.

 Checking eye pressure is one of many screening tests that our doctors perform for glaucoma at every annual comprehensive eye exam.